(75% Merlot, 15% Cabernet Sauvignon, 10% Petit Verdot)

-Hand-harvested grapes were double-sorted before fermentation to remove any stems or jacks that might impart harsh tannins, then the majority of the lots were cold soaked to build richness and flavor before undergoing whole-berry fermentation in 1,500 gallon upright French wood tanks.
-This, combined with gentle pump-overs throughout fermentation, enhanced the wine’s color and helped to provide richness on the palate.
+Hand-harvested grapes were double-sorted before fermentation to remove any green materials that might impart harsh tannins.
+Afterwards the majority of the lots were cold soaked to build richness and flavor before undergoing whole-berry fermentation in 1,500 gallon upright French oak tanks to add richness on the palate.
 The finished wine was aged 22 months in French oak barrels, 85% new.

 90 points – Wine Spectator